sinapah/comp-vision-project/README.md

 * data - Directory where processed images are stored after running dataset_prepare.py.
 * requirements.txt - Specify the necessary requirements for running the code.
 * code_references.txt - Lists the resources used for the code.
-* transformations.ipynb - Code used for augmenting images in the dataset.
+* data_augmentations.ipynb - Code used for augmenting images in the dataset.
 Does not need to be run since augmented images are included.
 Provided for completeness.

 <h3>Key Features</h3>